NinadKhalate/npuzzleSolver/README.md

 # npuzzleSolver
-solves nXm size puzzle using A* algorithm
+a JAVA program that solves nXm size puzzle using A* algorithm